scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 nature of the wrapper.

-The limitations in current wind retrieval software motivated development an open source, entirely Pythonic wind retrieval package called PyDDA.
-PyDDA is based entirely on the scientific Python ecosystem.
+The limitations in current wind retrieval software motivated development of PyDDA.
+PyDD is entirely written in Python and based off of the Scientific Python ecosystem.
 This therefore permits the easy installation of PyDDA using pip or anaconda.
+Given that this alone is a major hurdle to using currently existing retrieval software, this makes it easier for those who are not radar scientists to be able to use the software.
 As will be shown later, PyDDA can retrieve winds from multiple radars combined with data from model reanalyses with just a few lines of code.
 In addition, the open source nature of PyDDA encourages contributions by users for further enhancement.

+(Put some sentences in here about usability by broad community)

 Three dimensional variational technique
 ---------------------------------------